Understanding Patio Heaters

 How waterproof do I need my infrared patio heater to be?

 The level of protection against water required by your patio heater will depend entirely on the intended fitting location.
 The majority of our outdoor infrared heaters are classified as weatherproof, with an IP rating of IP24 or higher.
 This is sufficient for fitting in most domestic outdoor locations – the right choice for an ordinary back garden.
-We do have a number of patio heaters which are not classed as weatherproof; the Burda Smart Tower and the Burda Smart IP20 Indoor Infrared Heater are designed to be used in covered locations such as conservatories, garages and marquees.
 If you’re looking for an outdoor heater for a more exposed location, we stock infrared heaters with ingress protection ratings up to IP67.
 An IP67 heater is classified as waterproof and dust-tight, making them the best choice for exposed or industrial locations.
 Check individual product pages to find the IP ratings of our heaters.

 Where are your patio heaters made?